alphagov/govuk-developer-docs/source/manual/ab-testing.html.md

 Follow these steps:

 1. Remove your test from the [ab_tests configuration file][configuration-file] in the [fastly-configure][fastly-configure] repo.
-2. Deploy the Fastly configuration to staging and production using the [Deploy_CDN][deploy-cdn] Jenkins job.
+2. Deploy the Fastly configuration to each environment using the [Deploy_CDN][deploy-cdn] Jenkins job.
 The `vhost` must be set to `www`, and the credentials are in the govuk-secrets repo.
 3. Remove your test from [the cdn-configs repo][cdn-configs].
 If you are removing the very last A/B test, you should replace the last test name with `[]` ([See an example of having no A/B tests][dictionary-removal-example]).
-4. Deploy the cdn-configs changes to staging and production using the [Update_CDN_Dictionaries][update-cdn-dictionaries] Jenkins job.
+4. Deploy the cdn-configs changes to each environment using the [Update_CDN_Dictionaries][update-cdn-dictionaries] Jenkins job.
 Use the same parameters as in step 2.
 5. Get your cookie removed from the [cookies page](https://www.gov.uk/help/cookies).
 Raise a ticket on [GOV.UK Zendesk](https://govuk.zendesk.com) and assign it to the content team's 2nd line GOV.UK content triage.
 6. Mark the end date in [A/B test register][register].